 All information correct at :

-This statement is made on behalf of Optimum Credit Limited (Optimum Credit) pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our statement for the 2020 financial year.
+This statement is made on behalf of Optimum Credit Limited (Optimum Credit) pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our statement for the financial year ending 31 December 2020.

 At Optimum Credit we recognise the responsibility that we have as a commercial organisation to prevent and combat modern slavery in our business and the supply chains we participate in.
 We aim to achieve this by operating in a manner that is ethical, transparent and fair and we have designed policies and procedures to drive this behaviour in every area of our business.